 Likewise, herbicides would kill many of the indigenous weeds that those natural pollinators would rely on once your crop of beans is over.

-Having a wide variety of plants in the garden, and in farmlands commits to the pollinators that we as a human race are so dependent on; every third mouthful we eat is dependent on honeybees carry pollen between flowers.
+Having a wide variety of plants in the garden, and in farmlands commits to the insects that we as a human race are so dependent on; every third mouthful we eat is totally reliant on honeybees that carry pollen between flowers.

-For example, the yield from a field of sunflowers increases by 35 percent if honeybees are introduced to fully pollinate the plants.
+For example, the yield from a field of sunflowers is increased by 35 percent if honeybees are introduced to fully pollinate the plants.
 The use of insecticides would totally destroy that symbiotic relationship.

 Natural pest management recognises that these chemicals kill friend and foe alike.

 Wandering around the summer backyard we noticed that pollinators like honeybees and butterflies particularly love the broccoli family, sweet basil and citrus; and avocados too.
 Planting these around the patch supports the friendly insects that an environmentally friendly garden is so dependent on.

-Just as our bodies are dependent on a wide variety of coloured foods for optimal well-being, so our pollinators would benefit from butternut, peas and beans and a wide variety of fruit and vegetable plants in our gardens.
+Just as our bodies are dependent on a wide variety of coloured foods for optimal well-being, so our bees would benefit from the pollen of butternut, peas and beans; and a wide variety of fruit and vegetable plants in our gardens.

-Add to these the indigenous plants like aloes and the much loved halleria lucida that provides an abundance of flowers loved by many insects and birds, and the condition of our pollinators is undergirded.
+Add to these the indigenous plants like aloes and the much loved spekboom that provides an abundance of flowers sought by many insects and birds, and the condition of our pollinators is under-girded.

 Even the blackjack weed provides a lot of nectar for insects when all else may be drying up.

 Chickens in the garden will control many of the insect pests that bother us.
 For example, as mentioned above, the Mexican Bean beetle was devastating our crop for several seasons to the extent that we almost stopped growing them; then we introduced half a dozen hens and, imagine our surprise, that thereafter we had almost no trouble from the bug.

-I could go on about the sweet potato weevil that covered the root with a myriad of ugly black spots; now, since the chickens arrived, we have no trouble.
-Likewise with the army worm that has devastated local crops of corn; I could mention many others.
+I could go on about the sweet potato weevil that covered the root with a myriad of ugly black spots; now, since the chickens arrived, we have little trouble.
+Likewise with the army-worm that has devastated local crops of corn; I could mention many others.